Tooth Extractions – Waco, TX

 You can expect that only in the most serious of circumstances will a tooth extraction be suggested.
 The reason is that natural teeth are much better for your smile than artificial ones.
 However, if this type of procedure is necessary, it likely because of one of the following reasons:

 - Overcrowding: If you are in need of braces, tooth extraction can be helpful in the process of improving your smile.
 Depending on the severity of your case, we can remove a tooth or several teeth prior to you starting orthodontic work.

 - Dental Infection: When an infection reaches the inner layers of your tooth, a root canal is the most commonly suggested method of treatment; however, if the damage or decay is too severe, it may be necessary to extract the tooth.

 - Gum Disease: If advanced periodontitis is the culprit, you will begin to notice your jawbone weakening and teeth becoming loose.
 This will result in a tooth extraction.

 Other reasons for a tooth extraction include a cavity being too large for a filling or dental crown, or the tooth enamel is so severely damaged, it can’t be put back together.

 How Does the Process Work?

-Prior to the extraction, Dr. Cobb or Dr. Lassetter will administer local anesthesia or sedation to ensure you are comfortable and feeling no pain throughout the procedure.
+Prior to the extraction, Dr. Lassetter or Dr. Rivacoba will administer local anesthesia or sedation to ensure you are comfortable and feeling no pain throughout the procedure.
 Depending on the type of removal, whether it is simple or surgical, you can expect our team to give you the highest level of quality care.